 The Maryland State Seal of Biliteracy (MSSB) is an award from the Maryland State Board of Education that recognizes a student's high level of proficiency in listening, speaking, reading, and writing in English and one or more additional languages.
 The MSSB is based on the premise that high school graduates who can function in two or more languages are well equipped with the knowledge and skills needed to participate successfully in college, career, and a diverse 21st century society.
-Eligible students must pass the required Maryland high school English assessment (MHSA)- MCAP English and an MSDE approved world language assessment.
+Eligible students must pass the required MCAP English and an MSDE approved world language assessment.
 For information regarding guidelines, requirements, and assessments, contact the Assistant Supervisor of World Languages.